 People are often both mystified and fascinated by angels.
 What do they look like?
 How many are there?
 What are their names?
 What are their powers?
 What is their purpose?
 Martin Collins uses biblical texts to show that angels are God's servants whose purpose is to help those He has called to eternal life.

-One can hardly turn around without seeing something about angels; the subject has recently become popular in the media.
-Martin Collins explains angels biblically: their true purpose and function within God's plan.
+One can hardly turn around without seeing something about angels in entertainment or the media.
+Here is their true purpose and function within God's plan.

 Hebrews 1:3-4 describes the dramatic transitional period in which God begot Christ, making Him the only human being who could qualify as our Messiah and Savior.

 Angels were endowed with the capacity to think, reason, and form attitudes.
 Their function was and is to be God's messengers and ministers to His creation.

 How will God deal with the demons?
 Here are four common assumptions made regarding Satan's and the demons' fate, along with a cohesive explanation.